cmpilato/worship-music/For_a_Thousand_Tongues/README.md

 Public Domain hymn, "O For a Thousand Tongues to Sing" (by Charles Wesley) which preserved the original melody and most of the original lyrics, but added what is here the second halves of the verses.
-Unfortunately, that combination never really worked, musically.
-I always liked those additions, though, and was saddened by the mismatch and failed integration of them into the original hymn.
+Unfortunately, that combination never really worked out musically.
+I always liked my additions, though, and was saddened by the failed integration of them into the original hymn.

 On June 30, 2020, however, I gave up trying to make fit what never would, and instead restructured the whole song around my additions,